Skip to content

 Natural resources

-As Natural resources are all natural raw materials that serve as means of production and resources on earth.
-A distinction is made between renewable resources, such as solar power, wind power or hydropower, and non-renewable resources, such as coal or crude oil.
+As natural resources are all natural raw materials, which serve as means of production and auxiliary sources on earth.
+A distinction is made between regenerable resources, such as solar power, angular power or hydropower, and non-regenerable resources, such as coal or oil.

 Natural cosmetics

-Natural cosmetics are understood to be Cosmetics made from natural raw materials and more gentle on people and the environment.
+Natural cosmetics are understood to be Cosmetics made from natural raw materials and should be gentler on people and the environment.

 Nature Conservation

-Nature conservation means human measures to protect, maintain and preserve natural landscapes and the population of endangered plant and animal species.
+Nature conservation means human measures for the protection, maintenance and conservation of natural landscapes. and the population of endangered plant and animal species.

 Sustainability technical terms with O